-* Seal the piece with either a (non sticky type) satin clear sealer or oil.
+- Seal the piece with either a (non sticky type) satin clear sealer or hemp oil.

-I also spray sealed the inside of the containers as well for added protection.
+- Spray seal the inside of the containers as well for added protection and ease of cleaning.

 While I always have spray sealers on hand for fussy, high detailed objects, I like the oil better, because it has a more natural, non sticky feeling to it while it dries.
 Plus it dries quickly.